Your Shield Against the State

 Contact Lanzillo Law, PLLC for a free consultation to discuss your defense options against your felony DWI charges.
 Let’s get you safely back on the road.

-What Is a Felony DWI?
+Is DWI a Felony in Texas?

 - Carrying minor passengers